Top Self-Driving Car Companies: Major Differences & Deployment

 Leading Self-Driving Car Companies and Their Deployment Strategies

-The advent of self-driving cars marks a significant shift in the automotive industry, with several companies spearheading this technological revolution.
+The advent of autonomous driving cars marks a significant shift in the automotive industry, with several companies spearheading this technological revolution.
 Each company has developed distinct approaches and technologies, tailored to their vision of the future of autonomous driving.
 This article delves into some of the top self-driving car companies and explores where and how they are deploying their technologies.

-1. Waymo
+1. Waymo (Alphabet Inc.)

 Overview: Waymo, a subsidiary of Alphabet Inc., is widely regarded as a pioneer in autonomous driving.
 Originally launched as the Google Self-Driving Car Project in 2009, Waymo has matured into a leader in the field.